-Walsh, a Republican, was the representative for New York's 33rd congressional district from 1973 to 1978.
+Walsh was the representative for New York’s 33rd congressional district and was a Republican.
+He served from 1973 to 1978.

 Walsh is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Walsh sponsored and cosponsored.
 See full analysis methodology.